KaleIsProgramming/KaleIsProgramming/README.md

 - 👯 I’m looking to collaborate on **Web Projects**

-- 👨‍💻 All of my projects are available at (in progress)
+- 👨‍💻 All of my projects are available at [](https://piotrkostecki.eu/)

 - 💬 Ask me about **React**